-2.22 Anti-money laundering compliance (02/15/21)Anti-money laundering compliance (12/12/24)
+2.22 Anti-money laundering compliance (12/12/24)Bank Secrecy Act compliance (07/01/25)

 Freddie Mac requires Seller/Servicers subject to the anti-money laundering provisions of the Bank Secrecy Act to establish and maintain a compliance program that ensures compliance with all applicable provisions of the Bank Secrecy Act and implementing federal regulations.
-Such Seller/Servicers must, as permitted by law, notify the MF Asset Management Operations Fraud Investigation Unit, in accordance with Section 7.2, within seven Business Days of confirmation of any instances of the Seller/Servicer's own non-compliance or compliance failure related to the anti-money laundering requirements of the Bank Secrecy Act, the Money Laundering Control Act, or Title III of the USA Patriot Act, and applicable implementing federal regulations.
-Freddie Mac requires Seller/Servicers subject to the anti-money laundering provisions of the Bank Secrecy Act to establish and maintain a compliance program that ensures compliance with all applicable provisions of the Bank Secrecy Act and implementing federal regulations.
-Such Seller/Servicers must, as permitted by law, notify the Multifamily Fraud Investigation Unit at MF Mortgage Fraud Reporting@freddiemac.com, in accordance with Section 7.2, within seven Business Days of confirmation of any instances of the Seller/Servicer's own non-compliance or compliance failure related to the anti-money laundering requirements of the Bank Secrecy Act, the Money Laundering Control Act, or Title III of the USA Patriot Act, and applicable implementing federal regulations.
+Such Seller/Servicers must, as permitted by law, notify the Multifamily Fraud Investigation Unit at MF\Mortgage\Fraud\Reporting@freddiemac.com, accordance with Section 7.2, within seven Business Days of confirmation of any instances of the Seller/Servicer's own non-compliance or compliance failure related to the anti-money laundering requirements of the Bank Secrecy Act, the Money Laundering Control Act, or Title III of the USA Patriot Act, and applicable implementing federal regulations.\\\\\\ The revisions to this section announced in the April 22, 2025 Bulletin are effective July 1, 2025.